Clay for skin

 It gets its green colour from both iron oxide and decomposed plant matter including seaweed which gives this clay a rich variety of minerals.

 Because of its high mineral content, it's probably the most popular clay for beauty treatments.
 It is said to help restore the balance of minerals in your body by both absorbing access minerals, and topping-up lost minerals.
 It is super detoxifying, as it has negatively charged ions which attract and neutralise positive ions that are toxins.

-I find this clay to have the deepest pore cleansing affect of all clays I use.
-It really draws out impurities, so is perfect problem skin and removing blackheads.
+This clay has the deepest pore cleansing properties effect of all clays.
+It really draws out impurities, so is perfect acne prone skin and removing blackheads.
 It has the highest absorbency of all the clays so it great soaking up excess oil, leaving you feeling fresh and clean.

 There is also some studies to show that green clay has antibacterial properties which is helps fighting the causes of acne.

-You can find green clay in our Cucumber and Seaweed mask and our Caffeine and Lime stimulating body scrub
+You can find green clay in our Cucumber and Seaweed face mask and our Caffeine and Lime stimulating body scrub.